ianwesterfield/westerfield.cloud/docs/workspace-setup.md

 ## 1. Establish the workspace
 1. Navigate to a directory in which you want to create this project
 2. Create an Angular workspace `$ ng new --name westerfield-cloud --create-application false`
-3. ⏩ workspace `package.json`:
+3. workspace `package.json`:
     ```
     "scripts": {
       "qaTeam": "ng lint && ng build --prod && ng test && ng e2e"
     },
     ```
-4. Show your 👩‍🔬 around
+4. 🧪✅
 5. Follow the [package configuration](docs/package.md) steps

 ## 2. Disable Ivy

-> 🦠 You cannot continue with this step unless you have already created at least one application
+> 🔥  You cannot continue with this step unless you have already created at least one [application](./application-setup.md)
-> *  Refer to the [Application Setup](./docs/application-setup.md) steps.

 Angular CLI has compatibility issues with parallel local development builds and Ivy.
 The preferred library component development workflow only works locally with Ivy disabled.

 Additional Reading: [GitHub: Issues with parallel build using ivy](https://github.com/angular/angular/issues/32431)

-1. ⏩ workspace `angular.json`:
+1. workspace `angular.json`:
     ```json
     {
       "projects": {